- Full Name

 Sled Dog sub-group: Sled dogs are an ancient breed that has been featured in many movies and tales.
 Sled dogs live for adventure.
 They can withstand harsh winters, and run for many miles without needing to stop for rest.
 Because of their nature, they are a pack animal who loves being in a group.
 They are not the best dog for a first time owner because they hate being alone, and they have high expectations- they want their pack leader to be firm, but also playful and always around them.
 Sled dogs over the years have developed into family pets, and they are very friendly with both people and other dogs.
 However, they do have high levels of energy and high prey drive, so it is important to socialize them at an early age so they know their boundaries with small children and small dogs.
 They are very athletic, so would be a great fit with an active family who likes to hike, run, bike, and of course... sled!

-Alaskan Malamutes for sale or adoption
+Alaskan Malamutes for adoption